 For example, if you're trying to cut down on saturated fat, eat fewer foods that have more than 5g of saturated fat per 100g.

-Some nutrition labels on the back or side of packaging also provide information about reference intakes.
+Some nutrition information labels on the back or side of packaging also provide information about reference intakes.

 Nutrition labels on the front of packaging

-This is very useful when you want to compare different food products at a glance.
+This is very useful when you want to compare different food and drink products at a glance.

 Front-of-pack labels usually give a quick guide to: